Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 > [!NOTE]
 > - The attachment weights are normalised at each vertex.
 This normalisation is applied when a stroke is finished.
 The use of the AdonisFX painting tool is mandatory for that.
 The basics of the paint tool are explained in [this section](#adonisfx-paint-tool).
-> - We recommend to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.
+> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.

 # Attributes